CP System: History

-After a number of arcade game boards designed to run only one game, Capcom embarked upon a project to produce a system board that could be used to run multiple games, in order to reduce hardware costs and make the system more appealing to arcade operators.

-Capcom began developing the CPS hardware around 1986, when Capcom president Kenzo Tsujimoto came up with the concept inspired by the success of the Nintendo Entertainment System (NES).
-He saw the rise of home video games as competition for the arcades, so said the "only way we can make money is to give people twice what they can get at home".
+The development of the CP System hardware began in 1986 when Capcom president Kenzo Tsujimoto came up with the concept inspired by the success of the Nintendo Entertainment System (NES), known domestically as the Family Computer (Famicom).
+He saw the rise of home video games as competition for the arcades, and stated that "the only way we can make money is to give people twice what they can get at home".
+After a number of arcade game boards designed to run only one game, Capcom also embarked upon a project to produce a system board that could be used to run multiple games, in order to reduce hardware costs and make the system more appealing to arcade operators.

-Capcom developed the CPS hardware for about two-and-a-half years, during which time they developed two custom microchips that they called the CPS Super Chips, equivalent to the power of ten normal arcade printed circuit boards (PCBs) at the time.
-The two chips cost £5,500,000 or to develop.
+Capcom developed the hardware for about two-and-a-half years, during which time they developed two custom microchips known as the "CPS Super Chips", which were equivalent to the power of ten normal arcade boards at the time.
+The two chips cost around £5,500,000 or to develop, and also served as the graphics hardware of the system.

 The system was plagued by many bootleg versions of its games.
 In particular, there were so many bootleg versions of Street Fighter II that they were more common in some countries than the official version.
 This problem was virtually eliminated by Capcom in the later CP System II.

 The CP System hardware was also utilized in Capcom's unsuccessful attempt at home console market penetration, the Capcom Power System Changer (or CPS Changer), a domestic version of the CP System similar to the Neo Geo AES.

 Capcom ceased production of the CP System hardware on May 11, 1995; however, new software continued to be released for the hardware as late as 2000.
 Capcom ended technical support for the CP System hardware and its games on March 31, 2015.